There are two types of scenarios that will unintentionally cause a carabiner’s gate to open.

-1. Gate Flutter – when the movement of the rope through the carabiner creates a harmonic vibration in the carabiner causing the gate to slightly open and close (“fluttering”).
-This could be caused by a really big fall where the rope enlists a lot of weight on the carabiner.
+Gate flutter is when the movement of the rope through a carabiner creates a harmonic vibration in the carabiner gate, causing it to repeatedly open and close slightly (“fluttering”).
+This could be caused by a really big fall where a lot of rope suddenly passes through and imparts weight on the carabiner.

-Gate flutter happens more dramatically on solid gate carabiners versus wire gate carabiners and is why many folks have recommended using wire gate carabiners on the rope-end of a quickdraw.
+Gate flutter happens more dramatically on solid gate carabiners versus wire gate carabiners which is why many folks have recommended using wire gate carabiners on the rope-end of climbing protection like cams, alpine draws, and quickdraws.

 You can see an example of gate shutter in action on this non-scientific YouTube Video: